 As with the doctor, it’s probably not beneficial to use other people as a motivator.
 I’m not telling to not to.
 By all means, do whatever works.
 But avoiding ridicule is probably not the best long term weight loss motivator.

 Major Life Changes

 Sometimes we undergo major life transitions.
-Moving to a new city, getting a new job, or getting married are just few of the these experiences.
-Every few years we go through these changes, which gives us the opportunity to re-evaluate our life and consider the options for improving it.
+Moving to a new city, getting a new job, or getting married are just a few of these experiences.
+Every few years, we go through these changes, which gives us the opportunity to re-evaluate our life and consider the options for improving it.